chankl78/alpinenginxphp/README.md

-# Creating a Laravel 5.8 with Quasar 1.05 in Docker
+# Creating a Laravel 5.8 with Framework7 or quasar framework in Docker

-This is to create a development enviornment in docker container for my macbook pro, hosting laravel 5.8 with quasar 1.0.5 in alpine 3.9, nginx 1.17.1 and php 7.3.6
+This is to create a development enviornment in docker container for my macbook pro, hosting laravel 5.8 with quasar 1.0.5 or framework7 in alpine 3.10, nginx 1.17.2 and php 7.3.8

 Most likely I will always continue to upgrade alpine, nginx & php version.

-For laravel and quasar, most likely I will upgrade it thru the composer upgrade and npm for quasar.
+For laravel and quasar or framework7, most likely I will upgrade it thru the composer upgrade and npm for quasar.

 For older version of my old dockerfile, please read "README v1.md".
 It is working enviornment of my old projects